FrancescaSrc/AIND-VUI-Capstone/README.md

 ### My final models

-Your project reviewed by a Udacity reviewer followed the Udacity specifications to pass.
-The project includes a `sample_models.py` file with a completed modules containing the correct architecture.
-The project architectures impemented are:
+The final project architectures implemented are:

 #### Model 0: Simple RNN
 The model is trained for at least 20 epochs, the loss values are saved in `model_0.pickle` and the trained weights for the model specified in `simple_rnn_model` are stored in `model_0.h5`.